fcam-naveen/replayd/README.md

-# Deploying Simple ReplayD Server
+# Deploying Simple ReplayD Application
 This guide will go through how to deploy a simple ReplayD server.
 ReplayD server will return what you send it.
 This supports POST, PUT and GET request.
 Its implemented with Python3 Flask-Restful server on Docker Container created on the same linux system you are running build script(run_all.sh explained bellow).